dirtman/ibapi/doc/host:add.md

     Related records are those that share the same name and/or content, such as a Host record and A record with the same name and/or IP address.
     Default: false.

+- -R, --restartServices:

+    If all record requests are successfully processed, instruct Infoblox to restart any grid services that need to be restarted, generally due to pending updates that require a particular service, such as DHCP, is be restarted.

 ## OPTIONS - IPv4 related Options